 You are now more familiar with the first steps a veteran needs to take in order to apply for disability compensation: Complete VA Form 21-526, and submit necessary documentation, to include DD Form 214.
 If you have any questions, please feel free to contact our office.

-In our next post we will discuss where to send application materials, service medical records, and discuss new and reopened claims.
+In our next post we will discuss where to send application materials, service medical records, and discuss how to file a new claim and reopened claim.